MA Archaeology and Social Anthropology

 - scientific methods in bio-archaeology

-If you choose, at this stage, to write your dissertation in social anthropology, you will also have the opportunity to conduct your own research in the summer break between Year 3 and Year 4.
+If you choose to write your dissertation in social anthropology, you will also have the opportunity to conduct your own research in the summer break between Year 3 and Year 4.

 You will also take the course Imagining Anthropological Research in preparation for your fieldwork.

 - Choose two archaeology courses and two social anthropology courses from a wide range of honours-level options.

 - Complete a dissertation.
 This can be written and supervised in archaeology, social anthropology, or on a topic bridging these disciplines.